sonata-nfv/son-sp-infrabstract/wim-adaptor/README.md

 ### Contributing

 You can contribute to this repository extending the set WIM supported by the adaptor.
-The WIM Adaptor architecture is based on wim wrappers that implement technology dependant process for deploying and managing NVFs.
+The WIM Adaptor architecture is based on wim wrappers that implement technology dependant processes for deploying and managing VNFs.
-You can extend the set of available WIM wrapper creating a subpackage of sonata.kernel.WimAdaptor.wrapper and extending the interfaces therein.
+You can extend the set of available WIM wrappers creating a subpackage of sonata.kernel.WimAdaptor.wrapper and implementing the interfaces therein.

 ## Usage